What Is Multiple Sclerosis?

 - MS that is progressive from the beginning or becomes progressive shortly after the onset

 Symptoms of multiple sclerosis (MS) appear in a variety of ways.
-Most people first have a single attack of symptoms, a neurological episode called a clinically isolated syndrome, which typically occurs between the ages of 20 and 50.
+Most people first have a single attack of symptoms, a neurological episode called a clinically isolated syndrome (CIS), which typically occurs between the ages of 20 and 50.
 Initial symptoms may be mild enough that people do not always seek medical care.

 If a second attack occurs, the person is considered to have relapsing-remitting MS. Much less commonly, the disease is progressive from the start, with more or less continuous symptoms.
-This is called chronic progressive MS.
+This is called primary progressive MS.

 Symptoms in MS depend on the location of the nerve lesions.
 Not all symptoms affect all people.